patrickbwarren/qgis-survex-import/README.md

 and traverses are all line strings, they are imported as separate vector layers for convenience.

+All layers are created with an ELEVATION attribute, for convenience.
+For stations this is the just the _z_ dimension.
+For all other features it is the mean elevation.

-Passage data layers (polygons, walls, cross sections, and traverses) are created without any attributes.
-For station and leg layers, the following attribute fields that are created:
+For station and leg layers, the following additional attribute fields that are created:

 * stations: NAME, and flags SURFACE, UNDERGROUND, ENTRANCE, EXPORTED, FIXED, ANON